 Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 "High-speed train" redirects here.
-For the "High Speed Train" in the United Kingdom, see InterCity 125
+For the "High Speed Train" in the United Kingdom, see InterCity 125.

-For fast railway services with speeds less than 200 km/h (125 mph), see Higher-speed rail
+For fast railway services with speeds less than 200 km/h (125 mph), see Higher-speed rail.

-High-speed rail (HSR) is a type of rail transport network utilizing trains that run significantly faster than those of traditional rail, using an integrated system of specialized rolling stock and dedicated tracks.
-While there is no single standard that applies worldwide, lines built to handle speeds above 250 km/h (155 mph) or upgraded lines in excess of 200 km/h (125 mph) are widely considered to be high-speed.
+High-speed rail (HSR) is a rail transport system that includes trains running significantly faster than those of traditional rail.
+It uses a fully integrated network of specialized rolling stock and dedicated tracks.
+While no single standard applies worldwide, lines designed for speeds above 250 km/h (155 mph) or upgraded lines exceeding 200 km/h (125 mph) are widely recognized as high-speed.

 [